YanislavValev/weather-app/README.md

 ## project setup

-After loading the project in VS, Weather Api key must be added in script.js.
+Weather Api key must be added in script.js.
 For starting up the project, please open the 'index' file, located in the weather-app folder.